dustincheung/SpotifyManagerReact/README.md

 ## Getting Started:white_check_mark:

+If the app hasn't been accessed recently please give it some time to fully load:
 [SpotifyManager is deployed on Heroku here](https://spotifymanagerapp.herokuapp.com/)

 Click the link and sign into Spotify (if you do not have a Spotify account I demo the functionality below).
 After signing in you will see your playlist page populated with your Spotify playlists.